maybebyte/anthesis/overwriting-disks.md

 When overwriting disks with little storage capacity, the lack of progress bar isn't pressing because the operation doesn't take long.
-For larger disks, an estimated time of arrival (ETA) proves invaluable.
+For larger disks, an Estimated Time of Arrival (ETA) proves invaluable.
 I like [`pv`](http://ivarch.com/programs/pv.shtml) for this task.

 Install `pv` as a package.